Based out of Midland, Michigan, Midland Burger Company is a purveyor of fine burgers from the esteemed Chef Jim Welch.

 Recognizing that people have many different dietary needs and preferences we occasionally offer gluten free buns as well as veggie burgers.

-Be sure to visit the daily menu tab, as our menu is always changing.
+Be sure to visit our facebook pAGE FOR THE DAYS OFFERINGS, as our menu is always changing.

 Midland Burger Co. food truck to dish out unique burgers, poutine

 Truffle duxelles, pickled carrots, marinated cabbage — that’s right, a burger-serving food truck is coming to town.

 Chef Jim Welch and his wife, Ashley, are crafting plans for Midland Burger Co.
 They plan to set up in late March or April at the Farmers Market and in the downtown area, and possibly at Midland High School during lunch.

 “We’re willing to be where people are interested in having us,” Ashley said.